-Congratulations!
-You’ve made it through months or years of wearing braces, and you’ve received your retainer from your orthodontist.
-Your next steps are wearing and maintaining your retainer, but how?
-Our Weyburn dental team offers some advice on how to keep your retainer clean.
+It’s a big moment – you’ve made it through months or years of wearing braces, and you’ve received your retainer from your orthodontist.
+Your next 2 steps: Wear it.
+Maintain it.
+But how?
+We’ve got some advice on how to keep your retainer clean.

 We know it’s not news to you that these retainers are on your teeth, so it’s imperative to ensure they stay clean so they work effectively and so your oral health isn't impacted by a dirty retainer.

 Removable retainers can be cleaned with lukewarm water following each meal.
 For a deeper clean, try mixing the water with mild dish soap.
 Do not use toothpaste to clean your retainer, as its abrasive qualities can scratch its surface, and scratches are the perfect spot for bacteria to hide.